marcodpt/vue-over-body/README.md

 # vue-over-body
-Create modals, sidebars, notifications, pop ups!
+Create modals, sidebars, notifications, pop ups with css transitions!
-CSS framework agnostic!

 ## Demo
 [Live Demo](http://marcodpt.github.io/vue-over-body)
-in this demo was used bulma css framework
+with bulma css framework, but we do not impose any css framework

 ## Install
 ```